 In his speech at the RSM event in November 2017, Taylor also said that the UK’s flexible labour market is ‘good for the future’ but bemoaned the undercutting of fiscally sustainable businesses by less fair models.

-As the consultations are published we will watch this space with interest.
+As the consultation responses are published we will watch this space with interest.